agentuity/workshops/03-multi-agent/README.md

 "A space explorer discovers a planet where music is the universal language"
 ```

-Use DevMode to filter logs by agent, see data flow, inspect Zod-validated structures, and compare original vs refined stories.
+Use DevMode to filter logs by agent, see data flow, inspect Zod-validated structures, and view the competition results with judge's analysis.

 ## Deployment